Fix a Broken Pixel

 Do not throw that monitor out your window.
 If you still have a shop warranty for the particular product, you can try contacting the seller to set up a replacement, or if the warranty is up, you may still have them look at your unit for troubleshooting.

-Unfortunately however, a single defective pixel may not be enough for a manufacturer to honor the warranty, even if you just recently bought your monitor/Laptop.
-Most manufacturers requires a minimum number of broken pixels for replacement, while some do replacements even if it's just a single defective pixel.
-It varies depending on the manufacturer.
+Unfortunately, a single defective pixel may not be enough for a manufacturer to honor the warranty, even if you bought your monitor/Laptop recently.
+Most manufacturers require a minimum number of broken pixels before they'll replace it, while others will replace the until, even if it's just a single defective pixel.
+It varies from one manufacturer to another.

 In the Near Future